fungaren/Actinidia/Tools/README.md

 ## MapEditor

 Build tile maps.
 Originally it is provided in prior version, but now it is now **removed** because of it's awful implementation.
-Here's an [Screenshot](https://moooc.oss-cn-shenzhen.aliyuncs.com/blog/Actinidia_mapeditor_prev.png).
+Here's a [Screenshot](https://moooc.oss-cn-shenzhen.aliyuncs.com/blog/Actinidia_mapeditor_prev.png).

 ## Used libraries